magento/magento2-functional-testing-framework/docs/guides/selectors.md

 ### Priority

 The best and most simple selector will always be to use an element ID: `#some-id-here`.
 If only we were so lucky to have this every time.

-When writing selectors, you should prioritize looking for these starting points to build your selector from.
+When writing selectors, you should prioritize finding in this order:

 1. ID, name, class, or anything else that is unique to the element
 2. Complex CSS selectors